Monday, 2 March 2020

 As everyone will be well aware, the country of Israel is often in the news.
 When it is, usually the focus is on Israel’s disputes with Arab people-groups and countries, and with non-Arab Muslim-majority countries like Iran.

 Ever since the creation of the modern-day state of Israel in 1948, huge numbers of Arabs and Muslims have been unhappy that this state exists.
-And even those who accept its existence are usually highly critical of many of its policies.
+And even when they accept its existence, they are usually highly critical of many of its policies.

 Christian support for the state of Israel